SebasMBK/data_challenge_etl/README.md

 4. [Docker](https://www.docker.com/) to containerize the Flask REST API App image.

 ## Start Pipeline
 Terraform will initialize everything that we need for the creation of the pipeline.
-We need to clone the repo and execute the next commands inside the terraform folder:
+Just clone the repo and execute the next commands inside the terraform folder:
 1.  `terraform init`: This will initiate terraform in the folder.
 2.  `terraform apply`: This will create our infraestructure.
 You will be prompt with some required inputs.
 3. (ONLY RUN IT IF YOU WANT TO DESTROY THE INFRA) `terraform apply`: This destroys the created infraestructure.